 Brief Note On UI Design and UX Design

 Design is a broad topic and isn’t restricted to graphic design.
-The design speaks out in diverse forms like graphic design, textile design, interior design, fashion design, ceramic design, print design, UI UX design and more.
+The design speaks out in diverse forms like graphic design, textile design, interior design, fashion design, ceramic design, print design, UI Design and UX design and more.
 In this tech world, new technologies and terms often make their way in all fields and so in the design field as well.
 The prime term of the software design domain is UI & UX.
 Though the term UI UX has been around for a while, people are confused by the term UI Design and UX Design.
 They used to think both are of the same meaning.
 But UI Design and UX Design are not the same, they are related to each other.
-UX design stands for User Experience and UI design stands for User Interface design.
+UI design and UX design stands for User Interface and User Experience respectively.

 “Good design is actually a lot harder to notice than poor design, in part because good designs fit our needs so well that the design is invisible,” - Donald A. Norman, The Design of Everyday Things

 UI Design and UX Design Terminologies & Objectives

 UX design means defining the way a product functions and how it meets a user’s needs.
 A good UX design should be clear, convenient and user-friendly.
 In the case of the UX design being flexible, it doesn't even get into the notice of the user.
 User Experience (UX) Designer is like an Architect, the Architect creates blueprints whereas a UX designer creates wireframes.
 User Experience (UX) Developer knows the target audience, understands their problems, does research and comes up with layouts and structure of the product.
 Thus the User Experience (UX) Developer gets the wireframes done after having many interactions with the target audience.